RNChakraborty/VagrantVMProvision/README.md

 Thus, in order for the tool to clone the git repository, all 3 of the applications (git,mysql,apache) needs to be installed and should be selected when asked while running try_vagrant.sh script

-** Remember to run vagrant destroy every time before running try_vagrant.sh.
-The try_vagrant.sh script will prompt you to run vagrant destroy if vagrant has already provisioned the VM **
+**The try_vagrant.sh script will prompt you to run vagrant destroy if vagrant has already provisioned the VM and is already running **